eddygero/independent-project/README.md

  Akan name generator
-#### a web app that generates an Akan name based on the date of birth and gender by determining the day one was born.
+#### A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## Author
 EDWARD GERO